JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 *numoutevec* indicates the number of PCs that you want printed in the output.

-*lsqproject* indicates whether we want to project the low coverage samples or not.
-For now we will not use this parameter, but we will try it later! **IMPORTANT**: It seems that in the newest version of ```smartpca``` *lsqproject: NO* will not longer be supported, so check which version you are using and its specific documentation.

 Create the file like this:
 ```{bash, eval = FALSE}
 echo "genotypename: wolvesTv.eigenstratgeno